drbenmorgan/FalaiseArt/README.md

 1. From OpenScienceGrid CVMFS.
 This assumes an install of CVMFS with configuration for the `larsoft.opensciencegrid.org` repo.
+   It is strongly recommended to use the bash shell here.
+   T/Cshell is in principle supported, but issues have been seen on CentOS7 systems

    ```
    $ cvmfs_config probe